History of Brunei: Symbolic authority and Japanese occupation

 The Sultan had little real influence during the occupation, but his status was preserved so the Japanese could win over the locals.
 He was given decorations and a salary upon the country's surrender to the Japanese Army during World War II in December 1941, although his main role was that of ceremonial commander.
 Locals began to oppose the Japanese administration more and more, especially as food shortages became severe.
-Local authorities concealed the Sultan in order to shield him and his family from the increasing violence.
+Local authorities concealed the Sultan to shield him and his family from the increasing violence.
 He was greeted as a hero upon his return when Australian forces liberated Brunei in June 1945, but Brunei stayed under military rule until civilian governance was reinstated in July 1946.
 As the British attempted to establish greater control over the area in the post-war era, the Sultan struggled to reclaim total authority, which resulted in persistent conflicts with the British Military Administration over administrative oversight and governance.